OpenTabletDriver/opentabletdriver.github.io/_wiki/FAQ/Linux.md

 systemctl user enable opentabletdriver.service --now
 ```

-If this does not work, this means that the desktop environment is not configured correctly to integrate with systemd.
+If daemon doesn't start on boot, this means that the desktop environment is not configured correctly to integrate with systemd.
 In such case, refer to your desktop environment's documentation on how to autostart processes on login.
 The command to execute on login is:

 ```bash
 otd-daemon